eoumenwa/Dare.ioProjects/PROJECT 9: Tooling Website deployment automation with Continuous Integration. Introduction to Jenkins.md

         sudo apt-get install jenkins

-   Make sure Jenkins is up and running
+   Ensure that Jenkins is up and running

         sudo systemctl status jenkins